SHOWING 1 - 1 OF 1 RESULTS

 A frequent cause of vehicle accidents in Okinawa is, “failure to yield the right-of-way”.
 Other conditions are: congested roadways, slick roadway surfaces, pedestrians, roadway construction, narrow roads, tight parking lots, and driving too fast.
 Know what to do if you are involved in an accident, whether it is your fault or not.
 If you are involved in an accident, first of all, assist the injured, remain at the scene, exchange personal data and notify the local prefectural police and the Security Forces.
 Do not move your vehicle until told to do so by the police.
 Moving your vehicle will hamper the investigation and you could be automatically found at fault.

-In traffic accidents involving more than minor property damage, the driver, unless incapacitated, will attend to the injured and not move the accident vehicles or leave the scene of the accident until military or civil law enforcement personnel authorize his or her departure.
+In traffic accidents involving more than minor property damage, the driver, unless incapacitated, will attend to the injured and not move the damaged vehicles or leave the scene of the accident until military or local law enforcement personnel authorize his or her departure.
 You are required to report all accidents (both major and minor) to the Military Police of the closest installation to the area in which the accident occurred.
-Civil laws also require that a report of the accident be submitted immediately to local civil police authorities.
+Japanese laws also require that a report of the accident be submitted immediately to local police authorities.